anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 BRSKI-AE provides some generalizations on BRSKI {{RFC8995}}.
 This way, authenticated self-contained objects such as those described in
-{{req-sol}} above can be used for certificate enrollment, and RA functionality can be distributed freely in the target domain.
+{{req-sol}} above can be used for certificate enrollment, and RA functionality can be deployed freely in the target domain.
+Parts of the RA functionality can even be distributed over several nodes.

-The enhancements needed are kept to a minimum in order to ensure reuse of already defined architecture elements and interactions.
+The enhancements have been kept to the minimum needed, in order to ensure the reuse of already defined architecture elements and interactions.
 In general, the communication follows the BRSKI model and utilizes the existing BRSKI architecture elements.
 In particular, the pledge initiates communication with the domain registrar and